Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT17/README.md

 ### References

-[1] J. Wu, "Detection and Protection of Digital Artworks Using Blockchain Technology," The Light Explorer, vol. 8, no. 4, pp. 1–11, Dec.
-2023.
+[1] Wu, J. (2023).
+Detection and protection of digital artworks using blockchain technology.
+The Light Explorer, 8(4), 1–11.

-[2] S. Ullah, S. U. Bazai, Z. Zaland, M. I. Ghafoor, A. Haider, and L. Hussain, "Ownership Verification for Digital Art Using Smart Contract and Blockchain Technology," in Proc.
-17th Int.
-Conf.
-Open Source Syst.
-Technol.
-(ICOSST), Dec.
-2023, pp. 1–6.
+[2] Ullah, S., Bazai, S. U., Zaland, Z., Ghafoor, M. I., Haider, A., & Hussain, L. (2023, December).
+Ownership verification for digital art using smart contract and blockchain technology.
+In Proceedings of the 17th International Conference on Open Source Systems & Technology (ICOSST) (pp. 1–6).